njkrichardson/olya/README.md

 ---

 ## Acknowledgements
-The implementation is inspired by and draws from the processor architected in the Arm edition of Harris & Harris' _Digital Design and Computer Architecture_ [2], specifically following the chapter on microarchitecture and the hardware description language (HDL) modules provided in the accompanying site [2].
+The implementation and writing here is inspired by and often draws directly from the the Arm edition of Harris & Harris' _Digital Design and Computer Architecture_ [2], specifically the order of the learning modules (although I diverge slightly and separate the sections differently).
+I rearange some of the content ordering in a way that feels more intuitive to me, and I often update exercises and examples to the most recent cases available.
+The motivation section of this README is modelled by the introduction to their book.
+The hardware description language (HDL) implementation is guided heavily by the modules provided in the accompanying site [2].

 I actually had the good fortune to take David Harris' computer architecture course as an undergraduate math major at Harvey Mudd College.
 Although I left the course with a measely B+ grade and a confused understanding of computers, what David Harris demonstrated to me in those Monday and Wednesday morning hours was a gift I can't possibly repay: a man with the insane drive to truly understand a computer, from atoms to architectures.